-Prospective investors CANNOT use their CPF Funds to apply for the initial offer of the Class A-1 Bonds under this document or to purchase the Class A-1 Bonds from the market thereafter.
-The Class A-1 Bonds are not included under the CPF Investment Scheme.
+Prospective investors CANNOT use their CPF Funds to apply for the initial offer of the Class A-1 Bonds or the Class B Bonds under this document, or to purchase the Class A-1 Bonds or the Class B Bonds from the market thereafter.
+The Class A-1 Bonds and the Class B Bonds are not included under the CPF Investment Scheme.

-Prospective investors CANNOT use their SRS Funds to apply for the initial offer of the Class A-1 Bonds.
-Investors with SRS accounts should consult their stockbrokers and the relevant banks in which they hold their SRS accounts if they wish to purchase the Class A-1 Bonds from the market after the completion of the offer and the listing of the Class A-1 Bonds on the SGX-ST using SRS Funds.
+Prospective investors CANNOT use their SRS Funds to apply for the initial offer of the Class A-1 Bonds or the Class B Bonds.
+Investors with SRS accounts should consult their stockbrokers and the relevant banks in which they hold their SRS accounts if they wish to purchase the Class A-1 Bonds or the Class B Bonds from the market after the completion of the offer and the listing of the Class A-1 Bonds and the Class B Bonds on the SGX-ST using SRS Funds.

-Are the Class A-1 Bonds Underwritten?
+Are the Class A-1 Bonds and the Class B Bonds Underwritten?

-The Class A-1 Public Offer and the Class A-1 Placement will be fully underwritten by the Underwriters.
+The Class A-1 Public Offer, the Class A-1 Placement, the Class B Public Offer and the Class B Placement will be fully underwritten by the Underwriters.

-For more information on the Underwriting Commitments and the Management and Underwriting (Class A-1) Agreement, see "Plan of Distribution".
+For more information on the Underwriting Commitments and the Management and Underwriting (Class A-1 and Class B) Agreement, see "Plan of Distribution".

-Investors should note that the Underwriting Commitments of the Underwriters are not a recommendation to buy, sell or hold the Class A-1 Bonds.
-The terms of the Underwriting Commitments are set out in the Management and Underwriting (Class A-1) Agreement.
+Investors should note that the Underwriting Commitments of the Underwriters are not a recommendation to buy, sell or hold the Class A-1 Bonds and the Class B Bonds.
+The terms of the Underwriting Commitments are set out in the Management and Underwriting (Class A-1 and Class B) Agreement.

-Offer of the Class A-2 Bonds and Class B Bonds
+Offer of the Class A-2 Bonds

-How are the Class A-2 and Class B Bonds being offered?
+How are the Class A-2 Bonds being offered?